Read This First

 Prompt 3: How can we minimize our own risk of cognitive disfunction?

-The central claim is this: Minimizing the risk of cognitive dysfunction involves a combination of healthy lifestyle choices, proactive mental activities, and social engagement.
+In plain terms: Minimizing the risk of cognitive dysfunction involves a combination of healthy lifestyle choices, proactive mental activities, and social engagement.

 Engage in regular physical activity such as walking, swimming, or aerobics.
 Physical exercise not only improves cardiovascular health but also boosts brain function by enhancing blood flow and promoting the growth of neural connections.
-Balanced Diet : Eat a balanced diet rich in fruits, vegetables, lean proteins, and whole grains.
+Balanced Diet: Eat a balanced diet rich in fruits, vegetables, lean proteins, and whole grains.
 Diets like the Mediterranean diet, which is high in omega-3 fatty acids, antioxidants, and fibers, have been linked to lower risks of cognitive decline.
-Adequate Sleep : Ensure you get 7-9 hours of quality sleep per night.
+Adequate Sleep: Ensure you get 7-9 hours of quality sleep per night.
 Sleep is critical for brain health as it helps consolidate memories and clear brain toxins.
-Limit Alcohol and Avoid Drugs : Excessive alcohol consumption and drug use can impair cognitive function and lead to long-term cognitive decline.
+Limit Alcohol and Avoid Drugs: Excessive alcohol consumption and drug use can impair cognitive function and lead to long-term cognitive decline.

 Engage in regular physical activity such as walking, swimming, or aerobics.
 Physical exercise not only improves cardiovascular health but also boosts brain function by enhancing blood flow and promoting the growth of neural connections.